schmidtniko/multi_dof_kinematic_calibration/README.md

 * Ceres is available as an AUR package called [ceres-solver](https://aur.archlinux.org/packages/ceres-solver/).

-The AprilTags dependency is automatically pulled in as a git submodule.
+The [visual_marker_mapping](https://github.com/cfneuhaus/visual_marker_mapping) dependency is automatically pulled in as a git submodule.

 ## Cloning